 Matt Cutts from Google has been asked if Google would favor sites that are built following SEO Best Practice techniques, and, that there must be many technically poor sites that actually have fantastic content which shouldn’t be penalised.
 His answer:

+There is an interesting discussion and outcome at Quora: users were asked what they find the best pivots in business.
 Did you know that Berkshire Hathaway produced Textiles before getting into the private equity business?
 Or Sony producing Rice cookers before conquering and (at least partially) losing the electronics world?
 Check out the answers and […]

 Great Google Analytics commercial: Shopping online is meant to be easy.
 Find out where your customers are “checking out” with Google Analytics.